flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

+---
-# Migrating from Cloud-Config to Container Linux Config
+title: Migrating from Cloud-Config to Container Linux Config
+weight: 10
+---

 Flatcar Container Linus started as a fork of CoreOS Container Linux.
 Historically, the recommended way to provision a CoreOS Container Linux machine was with a cloud-config.
 This was a YAML file specifying things like systemd units to run, users that should exist, and files that should be written.
 This file would be given to a CoreOS Container Linux machine, and saved on disk.
 Then a utility called coreos-cloudinit running in a systemd unit would read this file, look at the system state, and make necessary changes on every boot.